rich-newman/typescript-analyzer-eslint-prettier/README.md

 - [**Prettier can be disabled and the Analyzer can fall back to a simpler set of formatting rules using ESLint.**](https://rich-newman.github.io/typescript-analyzer-eslint-prettier/formatting.html)  Alternatively formatting rules can be disabled altogether.
 - Unlike other linters, **[logging is available](https://rich-newman.github.io/typescript-analyzer-eslint-prettier/settings.html#logging)** in the Visual Studio Output window.
 This is useful for diagnosing set-up and configuration issues.
 - **[A default configuration file is provided](https://rich-newman.github.io/typescript-analyzer-eslint-prettier/defaultconfig.html)** that explicitly enables all recommended rules separately, so you can see what's going on without having to find a list of rules on a website.
 You can edit this for all your projects at once, or provide separate configuration for specific projects as necessary, as usual with ESLint.
 The Analyzer also respects .eslintignore files, as you'd expect.
 - The Analyzer **is reasonably performant**, although clearly it is limited by ESLint's own performance capabilities.
-In particular it's fairly easy to run out of memory if the memory is set to the default and you're trying to lint a large project.
-To mitigate this the memory used by the JavaScript Virtual Machine is configurable.

-To install visit Visual Studio Marketplace or search for 'TypeScript Analyzer' in Extensions and Updates in Visual Studio.
+To install visit [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=RichNewman.TypeScriptAnalyzerEslintPrettier) or search for 'TypeScript Analyzer' in Extensions and Updates in Visual Studio.

 [Documentation for the extension is available.](https://rich-newman.github.io/typescript-analyzer-eslint-prettier/contents.html)